Why Does Your Baby Wake Up Crying? 7 Reasons And How To Stop It

 It is normal for a baby to wake up crying from sleep once or twice in the night.
 They tend to flail their legs and scream until you hold or feed them to calm them down.
 The reasons for a baby waking up crying can range from something normal as a growth spurt or hunger to a health problem.

-Always look for the reasons for crying and try to resolve them.
+Always look for the reasons behind baby crying behaviors and try to resolve them.

 Most babies may wake up crying after night- or day-time naps due to the following reasons (2).